freeatnet/web3-react-simple-app/README.md

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Learn more in [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 * This app should provide a good starter point, but check out [uniswap-frontend](https://github.com/Uniswap/uniswap-frontend) for a more sophisticated setup.

+## Other web3-react Projects
+* https://github.com/aragon/use-wallet: All-in-one solution to connect a dapp to an Ethereum provider.

 ## Contributing
 Feel like you can improve this example?
 PRs are welcome!
 Just remember that this is intended as starter code. :)